Table of Contents

 1 Manage the bond with others, improvisation and uncertainties

 We are much better at handling surprises and operating in environments with little information and a lot of uncertainty.
 The "common sense" and resourcefulness can make us efficient even with poorly defined rules.
 We need to cultivate this difference.
 We are social beings who seek relationships with each other.
 The skills we need to develop consist of connecting with others, combining things creatively (math and zoology, graphics and popular music) and generating emotional experiences.

 The threat of an automatic world is not just external.
 There is also the threat that our inner world will become "automatic".
 Our nomofobia, for example, or the tendency to listen only to our "bubble" of friends and ideas, perhaps suggested by an algorithm.
 We have to work on autonomy, and take back some choices without delegating everything to filters and search engines.
 Choose.
 Maybe even things that are not convenient, or wrong, but do it yourself.

 3 Devices, even less

 To cure our addiction to devices, we need to find a regularity away from the screens.
 Starting, for example, by stopping "phubbing", snubbing the people who are with us, instead of looking at the phone.
-Recent studies show that this behavior makes it more difficult to have pleasant experiences with others.
+Recent studies show that this behavior makes it harder to have pleasant experiences with others.
 Downgrading our devices doesn't mean deleting them, it just means preventing them from controlling us.
 Life is what we pay attention to.

 4 Leave a footprint